FrenkieWang/Students_Assignments_Table/ReadMe.md

 ### STEP 4:   Save and Retrieve Table Information

-1. Create a button to save all information of the current Table.
+1. Create a button to **save all information of the current Table**.

-2. Create a button to retrieve previously saved Table information in **Procedure 7**
+2. Create a button to **retrieve previously saved Table information.**

 3. Set a Div under the Table - [**Count of Unsubmitted** Assignments].